skeptic-ai/index-bot/README.md

 You will need python 3.10+ and to set GITHUB_TOKEN and a OPENAI_API_KEY in your environment variables to run the python notebook.

-`pip install -r requirements.txt` to grab the dependencies.
+`pip3 install -r requirements.txt` to grab the dependencies.

 ## Running

 - configure your repo list in the repos.yaml file.
 - `mkdir storage` and then
-- `jupyter notebook` or `python github.py`
+- `python index-bot.py`

 ## Cache